zombinator1/TicketBookingApp/README.md

   >
 </p>

 **admin/add_screening** is a POST method endpoint.
-It is used to add new screening record to database.
+It is used to add new screening records to a database.
 After this operation also a list of "SEAT_RESERVED" objects for a specified screening is being automatically created.\

 **reservation/screenings** is a GET method endpoint.
-This endpoint combinet with two request parameters: "from" and "to" retrieves list of screenings.
-Parameter "from" and "to" defines in what period of time viewer wants to find screenings.
+This endpoint combined with two request parameters: "from" and "to" retrieves a list of screenings.
+The parameter "from" and "to" defines in what period of time viewer wants to find screenings.
 Screenings which starts in 15 min will not be shown, becouse it's too late.\

 **reservation/free_seats** also GET with request parameter "screeningId".
 User sends UUID of a selected screening and receives a list of free seats - SEAT_RESERVED table.\

 **reservation/reserve_tickets** POST endpoint.
 Client sends a request model which contains surnames, names, ticket types, and ids of selected seats (from SEAT_RESERVED table).\

 ## How to run
-To run application first run deploy.sh, then DB_Init.sh.
+To run the application first run deploy.sh, then DB_Init.sh.
 Once you run these scripts you can run useCase.sh.
-Application was build with maven 3.8.5 version.
+The application was build with Maven 3.8.5 version.